 What Is Competency-Based Education?

-Traditional classroom structures work very poorly for competency-based learning—they require students to move through material at approximately the same pace, regardless of personal understanding.
-Fortunately, YuJa offers tools that can easily be customized to meet the needs of personalized or competency-based learning.
+Traditional classroom structures can fail to support competency-based learning—these set-ups require students to move through material at approximately the same pace, regardless of personal understanding.

 YuJa provides video capture and integrated social tools that enable students to tailor their learning path to reflect their strengths and interests, as well as tools that make attending flipped courses more convenient for the student and easy for the instructor.

 INCREASING COMPETENCY-BASED LEARNING IN HIGHER EDUCATION

 Competency-based learning leans on innovative technological solutions to help non-traditional students thrive.
 A 2020 State of the Field study by American Institutes for Research found that between 2018 and 2020, 128 unique institutions have reported offering at least one operating CBE program, for a total of 1,057 CBE programs.

 Further, 82% of institutions expect the number of CBE programs in the US to increase in the next five years.

 “Despite the major disruptions to institutional operations due to the COVID-19 pandemic, we see evidence of growth in programs and optimism about the future of CBE, even though barriers remain,” it concluded.